Clive Crook

-Clive Crook (born 1955 in Yorkshire, England) is a former columnist for the Financial Times and the National Journal; a former senior editor at The Atlantic Monthly, and now writes a column and editorials for Bloomberg News.
+Clive Crook (born 1955) is a former columnist for the Financial Times and the National Journal; a former senior editor at The Atlantic Monthly, and now writes a column and editorials for Bloomberg News.
 For twenty years he held various editorial positions at The Economist, including deputy editor from 1993 to 2005.

 In 2006, he co-chaired the Copenhagen Consensus project, framing global development priorities for the coming decades.
 He has co-authored Globalisation: Making Sense of an Integrating World: Reasons, Effects and Challenges for the Economist Group.

 Background

 He was born in Yorkshire and raised in Lancashire.
 He was educated at Bolton School, and graduated from Magdalen College, Oxford, and the London School of Economics.
 He has served as a consultant to The World Bank and worked as an official at Britain's Her Majesty's Treasury.